-- I'd love to see Saanich encourage (with funding and by advertising) a growers association for micro farmers/food producers. - > Where do indigenous food systems fit in here?
+- I'd love to see Saanich encourage (with funding and by advertising) a growers association for micro farmers/food producers. - Where do indigenous food systems fit in here?

-Areas to be address or opportunities to improve farming and food production:
+Opportunities to improve farming and food production:

 The survey identified that respondents feel that in order to improve farming and food production, efforts should be placed on continued production on existing farms with initiatives that support the farm business and educating the public on agriculture and food production.